ChristianNHill/The-Mean-Lovers/README.md

 What are the top five streets for issuing traffic citations?

 What cars are most likely to commit trafiic violations in this county?

+Are there certain times of the year/day that crashes are more likely to occur?

+How does the percentage of traffic violations issued based on ethnicity compare with the demographic distribution of the county?